bhaskarshankarling/simplatra/README.md

 ---

-The template's directory is currently structured as follows:
+The template's directory is currently structured as follows (displaying important files):

 ```ruby
 .